-A complete list of PCTs is centrally managed by the Department of Planning and Environment in BioNet.
+A complete list of plant community types (PCTs) is centrally managed by the department in BioNet.
 It is known as the PCT master list and is rigorously controlled.

-Scheduled maintenance and revisions are undertaken to ensure the PCT classification remains based on contemporary, best-available information.
+Scheduled maintenance and revisions are undertaken to ensure classification remains based on contemporary, best available information.

-Any changes to the PCT master list, or to the underlying geospatial information defining a PCT, are managed across all related data and map products in the Integrated BioNet Vegetation Data (IBVD) program.
+When there are changes to the PCT master list, or to the geospatial information that defines plant community types, these are managed across all related data and map products in the Integrated BioNet Vegetation Data program.

-For more information about PCTs visit the NSW PCT classification webpage.
+For more information visit our NSW plant community type classification webpage.

 PCT classification version number